ckxng/invisible-sun-text-processor/README.md

 # Invisible Sun Text Processor

-Read in Invisible Sun Kickstarter Text Reference files and output structured CSV and JSON data.
+Read in Invisible Sun Kickstarter Text Reference files into structured formats.
+This is useful for building GM reference spreadsheets and as input data for chat bots.

 Place your text reference files in the _textreference_ directory